 - There’s an Eco-fee which varies depending on your length of stay.
 Unless you plan to visit Port Barton for more than 10 days in the year you’ll need to have about PHP 50 cash for the fee.

 - For the most part, noise is a non-issue in Port Barton due to the lack of mass tourism and commercialization.
-However, there are roosters to wake you in the early hours and some of the accommodations have beach bars which can get a bit loud in the evenings.
+However, there are roosters to wake you in the early hours and some of the accommodations have beach bars that can get a bit loud in the evenings.

 - Shops are limited so it’s best to bring what you need.
 We definitely recommend bringing sunscreen, bug spray, medications, a dry bag, and beach towels.